Richard Alatorre

-Richard Alatorre (born May 15, 1943) was a member of the California State Assembly from 1973 to 1985—"one of the most influential Latino politicians in the state"— and a Los Angeles, California, City Council member from 1985 to 1999, the second Latino to serve on the council in the 20th century.
-He is now a lobbyist.
+Richard Alatorre (May 15, 1943 – August 13, 2024) was an American politician who was a member of the California State Assembly from 1973 to 1985 and the Los Angeles City Council from 1985 to 1999, the second Latino to serve on the council in the 20th century.
+While working as a lobbyist, he had been called "one of the most influential Latino politicians in the state".

 Early life

-Alatorre was born in 1943, the son of Joe Alatorre of El Paso, Texas, a repairman at a stove factory, and Mary Alatorre of Arizona, a beautician.
+Alatorre was born on May 15, 1943 in Boyle Heights, California, the son of Joe Alatorre of El Paso, Texas, a repairman at a stove factory, and Mary Alatorre of Arizona, a beautician.
 He and his sister, Cecelia, were brought up in East Los Angeles.

 He began politics early, as he put it, "a student body officer or class officer every semester from junior high school through high school."

-He attended and graduatedGarfield High School (Los Angeles), where he was student body president.
+He attended and graduated from Garfield High School in East Los Angeles, where he was student body president.
 In 1960 he heard John F. Kennedy speak at East Los Angeles College and began handing out Kennedy fliers and became involved in the campaign of Leopoldo Sanchez, a Latino candidate for judge.